 What to do: find out what is causing the anxiety or agitation, and really listen to them without judgment.
 Provide reassurance, use calming phrases, and let them know you are there for them; you will do everything possible to make the situation better.
 They may need an outlet for pent-up energy; try going for a walk or car ride.

 Modify their environment; limit distractions or noise.
 Try activities like music, art, or aroma therapies.

 Note: Sundowning – late-day confusion.
 It is believed by many that the sun going down casts shadows which make it difficult for an individual with Dementia to figure out what they are seeing, thus causing more confusion, anxiety, and agitation.

 What to do for Sundowning:

 - Stick to a schedule as best as possible throughout the day.
 Minimize their stress.

-- Light up their world – light up their environment by turning on the lights before the sun begins to set; use florescent lighting-keep it bright.
+- Light up their world – light up their environment by turning on the lights before the sun begins to set; use fluorescent lighting-keep it bright.

 - Adjust eating patterns; smaller meals in the evening may help them feel and sleep better.

 - Provide comfort and familiarity; the world can be scary to an individual with Dementia.